-The manner in which multiple applications concurrently access the data store can have a major impact on performance.
+The manner in which multiple applications concurrently access the database can have a major impact on performance.

-An application can acquire locks on the entire data store, individual tables, and individual rows.
+An application can acquire locks on the entire database, individual tables, and individual rows.
 Additionally, applications can set an isolation level that determines whether they hold read and update locks until their transactions commit or roll back.

 ttXactAdmin utility to detect whether an application is spending time waiting for locks.
 See "Check for deadlocks and timeouts" and "Using the ttXactAdmin utility".